 The stress and anxiety of waiting are finally over.
-You’ve received that much-hoped for college acceptance letter.
+You’ve received that much-hoped-for college admission acceptance letter.
 Or maybe you’ve received multiple acceptance letters.
 Now it’s time to prepare for a new phase in your life, as a college student.

 Here are a few things you need to do after you’ve received one or more college acceptance letters.

 Make That Final Choice & Send In Your Acceptance Letter

-If you’ve received only one acceptance letter, all you need to do now is reply saying you accept and can’t wait for college to start so you can be a part of the institution.
+If you’ve received only one acceptance letter, all you need to do now is reply saying you accept the admission and can’t wait for college to start so you can be a part of the institution.

-If you’ve received more than one acceptance letter, you will have to spend some time determining which of these schools will be your final college choice.
-If you’ve received an acceptance letter from your first-choice college, the decision will be easy.
-If not, you will have to go through an intensive selection process where you compare every single aspect of the other colleges.
+What if more than one acceptance letter came in the mail?
+You will have to spend some time determining which of these schools will be your final college choice.
+If an acceptance letter came from your first-choice college, the decision will be easy.
+Otherwise, you will have to go through an intensive selection process where you compare every single aspect of the other colleges.
 Compare the total cost of studying in each college, to the programs each one offers, their facilities, campus, class size, living arrangements, and level of competition.

 Once you’ve finalized your choice, sent the college your acceptance letter and get ready to start making your preparations for college.

 Follow Your Chosen College On Their Social Media Sites

 From the day you confirm your acceptance, you are already a part of the school.
-Following and engaging with your college on Facebook, Twitter, and any other social media site that they have allows you to get updates on ongoing academic and athletic activities and also participate ongoing discussions.
+Following and engaging with your college on Facebook, Twitter, and any other social media site that they have allows you to get updates on ongoing academic and athletic activities and also participate in ongoing discussions.
 You can give your opinions, hear other students’ opinions and even connect with other freshmen.
 By the time the semester starts, you will already feel like part of the community.

 Make Solid Plans Regarding Your Finances